Mental Well-Being + Inclusion;

 Overcoming the stigma of mental health in the workplace is not just about showing compassion for those struggling.
 It is about changing the conversation.
 Mental well-being is something we all need.
 Whether it spans from ways to reduce chronic stress and build adaptability to substance use disorder, part of the human condition is how we manage our mental health.
 It is part of our neurodiversity, just like personality differences.

-New research around the mind and body connection also ties mental well-being directly to our physical wellness making this a true medical issue.
-Mental health is an inclusion discussion along with race, gender, age, disabilities and culture, and understanding that mental health is a continuum helps with these discussions.
+Research around the mind and body connection also ties mental well-being directly to our physical wellness making this a true medical issue.
+Mental health also considered an inclusion discussion along with race, gender, age, disabilities and culture, and understanding that mental health is a continuum helps with these discussions.

 Working together we can discuss how each person needs their own individual solution for mental health needs.
 Some people need time to get support from a professional and others need time for exercise to maintain a positive attitude.
 It’s all important and all necessary, and unique to the individual.
 Just remember not to minimize the needs of those with serious mental illness.
 Their solutions and level of support may be very different from those who are in “healthy maintenance” mode.
 The key is to make it safe to talk about and accept that people are in different categories and not judge others based on their current continuum placement.
 Remember, we all can move around this continuum and tomorrow you might be in a different place as well!